-St. Ambrose Virtue Award: St. Ambrose is a VBRD (Virtue Based Restorative Discipline) school.
-This award is given to a student in each grade, each quarter (Gr.
+St. Ambrose Virtue Award: This award is given to a student in each grade, each quarter (Gr.
 1-8) as designated by the homeroom teacher.
 Students who are chosen consistently demonstrate Christian virtues, values and behaviors.

 Student Records

 Access to Student Records by Parents (Archdiocesan Policy 4601.2) Parents/guardians have the right to inspect and review the official active file of their children.